 "Rolling the clock back a few years it would have been inconceivable," Salfield told BBC Sport.

 Salfield's expertise in the sabre saw him appointed as a coach for Team GB last year.

-But with all three British sabre fencers coming from Truro it has led to accusations of a conflict of interest.
+But with all three British sabre fencers coming from Truro it has

 "It's a difficult situation, of course it is," Salfield said.